erwinsmit/blog/src/pages/nextjs-on-azure-functions/index.md

 `cache-control: s-maxage=10,stale-while-revalidate`

-You want the s-maxage value to be the same value as configured in `getStaticProps`
+You want the s-maxage value to be the same value as configured for `revalidate` in `getStaticProps`

 ```javascript
 // static site generation...